Multicollab: Google Doc-Style Editorial Commenting for WordPress

 Is Multicollab the best WordPress collaboration plugin?

-Multicollab is a perfect tool to enable collaborative editing within the WordPress Gutenberg editor.
-It is certainly one of the best WordPress collaboration plugins out there.
+Multicollab is a perfect WordPress collaboration plugin to enable collaborative editing within the WordPress Gutenberg editor.
+It is certainly one of the best WordPress collaboration tools out there.

 Is Multicollab free?

 Multicollab is free for the basic version.
 For advanced features, there are also two premium versions of this plugin.

 Multicollab is a groundbreaking tool.
 The collaborative editing capability helps agencies and publishers alike, in order to make the publishing process better in WordPress.

 While using the tool, we found it to work as advertised.
 The features of this plugin did make difference, and we now use this tool on our website as well.

 The ability to comment on any text or media is a spectacular feature of Multicollab.
 But the doc-style suggestion mode is simply outstanding, as it allows any edits to posts or pages to be highlighted for other parties to accept, reject and further collaborate.

 Overall, this tool truly opens up a new window of collaborative editing workflow in WordPress.